ipeternella/hangman/README.md

 - `Infra layer`

 This model is much simpler than other famous modelings approaches, such as Domain Driven Design, but that's not a problem!
 It's actually just a different architectural approach that is definitely effective for domains that are not so complex but, at the same time, require more than bare CRUD logic.

+This application comes with `Serilog` configure for sending logs to console's stdout and Elasticsearch (locally brought up via `docker-compose`).

 # Hangman modeling (entities)